EidrianGM/BreastCancerTranslatome_Notebook/General Research Doubts.md

 - Do chromatin state is related with abundance of RNA in cell?
 Given the fact that RNA abundance allows histones solubility.
 See work of Marianne Farnedo.
 * Are ASOs derived from uORFs? siRNAs?
 * BRCA2 does not work when treated with ASOs?
+* Translational efficiencies, translatome, polysome-associated?
+All are referred to the same phenomena?